versatiles-org/versatiles-documentation/compendium/specification_reference_model.md

 - [ ] Explore a tile server on ESP32 that demonstrates the simplicity and efficiency of VersaTiles.
 - [ ] Standardise the server configuration and API for seamless transitions between server implementations

-## Interface: Private/Internal Network

-We recommend dividing the server into two parts:

-1. A map server running on a private network ("Server" layer)
-2. A public facing server ("Network" layer)

-Communication between these two layers should be via plain, unencrypted HTTP.

-## Layer: Network
+## Optional Proxy

+We recommend separating the server from public network concerns.
+The server should run on a private network and communicate with the proxy via plain, unencrypted HTTP.
+The proxy then handles all public-facing aspects of the infrastructure.

-The network layer is critical to the delivery of files over the public Internet and addresses the security, availability and performance requirements associated with this.
+The proxy is critical to the delivery of files over the public Internet and addresses the security, availability and performance requirements associated with this.

 Currently we recommend: